williamhaw/williamhaw.github.io/_drafts/scala-six-months-in.md

 ## ~~Simple~~ Complex Build Tool

 This is subjective, but sbt is one of the more complicated build tools that I have come across.
-Till now, I've mainly gotten around that problem by copying sbt task definitions from other existing projects.
+Till now, I've mainly gotten around that problem by copying sbt task definitions from other existing projects, but I despair of actually understanding it.